Asperato/userdocs/docs/connectingpsp.md

 To test thoroughly therefore, you'll need to connect your own PSP account.

 **Please note that the steps detailed here are correct at the time of writing, but PSPs do change them from time to time, so they may not be up-to-date.
-If you notice any that aren't correct, please email support@asperato.com so we can get them updated.**
+If you notice any that aren't correct, please email support@asperato.com so that we can get them updated.**

 ## Connecting your own PSP account